Advancement

 Guide for Merit Badge Counselors

-The merit badge counselor is a key player in the Boy Scout advancement program.
+The merit badge counselor is a key player in Scouting America's advancement program.
 Whatever your area of expertise or interest—whether it is a special craft or hobby (basketry, leatherwork, coin collecting), a profession (veterinary medicine, aviation, engineering), or perhaps a life skill (cooking, personal management, communications)—as a merit badge counselor, you can play a vital role in stirring a young man’s curiosity about that particular topic.
 By serving as a merit badge counselor, you offer your time, knowledge, and other resources so that Scouts can explore a topic of interest.

 For more information, consult the Guide for Merit Badge Counseling, No. 512-065 or Merit Badge Counselor Information, No. 34405 .
-To learn more about the merit badge program, see section 7 of the Guide to Advancement, “The Merit Badge Program.”
+To learn more about the merit badge program, see section 7 of the Guide to Advancement, “The Merit Badge Program

 Merit Badge Program